 The height of the door opening is also a key consideration.
 Today we have all manner of 4x4s, and even minivans and motorhomes.
 These range from around 1.6m high for 4x4s and SUVs, and anything up to as tall as 3m for a motorhome.
 This has resulted in the rise of open carport-style garaging as it removes the restriction of door frames and opening mechanisms, and allows easier entry and exit from the garage.

-- Be careful not to over-domesticate the garage with features such as too many dormer windows, balconies, and chimneys.
+Be careful not to over-domesticate the garage with features such as too many dormer windows, balconies, and chimneys.
+Keeping stairs leading up to a space above a garage inside the garage itself can help to avoid it looking over-domesticated.

 Garages, in line with other outbuildings, are considered to fall under Permitted Development (meaning that they will not need planning approval), providing: